What is Sleep Apnoea?

 In rare and life-threatening cases, a breathing tube is inserted into the trachea itself.
 Surgery to advance the jaw forward is particularly useful in opening up the upper airways.
 In many cases it also serves as a definitive cure for OSA.
 However, not everybody may be suitable, or want to undergo surgery.

 One of the most promising developments are implants that are embedded beneath the skin of the neck and chest.
 It is a pacemaker-like device that monitors your breathing patterns as you sleep.
 It automatically stimulates muscles in the respiratory tract to keep the airway open.

-How Nourish Dental Care Can Help with Sleep Apnoea
+How Nourish Dental & TMJ Care Can Help with Sleep Apnoea

-Nourish Dental Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
-Dr. Eric Chionh who runs the practice has many years of experience.
-He focuses on pain and sleep dentistry, TMD, orofacial pain, dental implants and other mouth and jaw conditions.
+Nourish Dental & TMJ Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh who runs the practice has over 20 years of experience.
+He focuses on pain and sleep dentistry, orofacial pain, TMD, myofascial pain, and other head, neck, mouth and jaw conditions.

 Dr. Chionh is formally trained in Oral Medicine and Orofacial Pain, and holds a Singapore Dental Council approved qualification in these areas.
 You can learn more about Dr. Eric Chionh’s qualifications and our dental practice here.
 Visit Our Services page to view all dental and pain management services we provide.